OpenLEADR/openleadr-python/docs/client.rst

         report_description = {''}
         client.add_report({'report'})

 The only thing you need to provide is the current value for the item you are reporting.
-PyOpenADR will format the complete :ref:`oadrReport` message for you.
+OpenLEADR will format the complete :ref:`oadrReport` message for you.